Do you know the best practices for presentation success? Here are the 10 biggest public speaking errors (and how to avoid them)!

 Do you have it in you to be a great speaker?
 If you think that's a tall order, ask yourself this question: "Can I reach listeners more effectively on behalf of my ideas, product or service?"

 The answer to the second question is almost certainly yes.
 I'd like to tell you about a book that will help you get there.
 In fact, it may be the best book ever written on public speaking performance, even though it was published back in 1988.

-In the twenty-seven years since Roger Ailes published his book You Are the Message, the components of effective communication haven't changed.
+In the thirty-one years since Roger Ailes published You Are the Message, the components of effective communication haven't changed.
 Technology has leaped forward, of course, but the principles of great public speaking are the same.
-And so it's no surprise that Ailes' work is insistent that you as speaker are the major factor in whether you are trusted, believed, and followed.
+So it's no surprise that Ailes insists that you as speaker are the major factor in whether you're trusted, believed, and followed.

-From there, Ailes states what he believes are the ten most common communication problems.
-I discuss them below, adding my own comments about how you can improve if you experience any of these problems yourself.
-So what you'll find below is a snapshot of areas you may need to correct to go from being a problematic speaker to becoming a successful one.
-If your aspirations as a speaker go even higher, here's how to move an audience in public speaking.
+From there, Ailes shares what he believes are the ten most common communication problems.
+I discuss them below, adding my own comments about how you can improve if you experience them yourself.
+What you'll find below, then, is a snapshot of areas you may need to correct to be a memorable speaker.
+It's all part of knowing how to move an audience in public speaking.

 It Ain't All About Your Content!

 Interestingly, you'll notice that only items #7 and #10 below have anything to do with the content of a speech or presentation.
 And even these items only cover the preparation of your material and whether it's sufficiently interesting.
 That's because inexperienced or unwise presenters prepare only to deliver information.

 Smart speakers, on the other hand, understand that it's what's below the waterline—the huge part of the iceberg having to do with nonverbal communication—that influences audiences most strongly.

 To get good at the nonverbal components of your performances, read my Free White Paper, "The Body Language Rules: 12 Ways to Be a More Powerful Public Speaker."